 The water referred to in Ezekiel that will heal the Dead Sea is a demonstration that the words of Christ can bring back to life even that which has been dead for a long time.
 The other river that heals the barrenness of the dead valley is like a second witness that the teachings of God can make even something that is completely desolate bear fruit and be prosperous again.
 The point is that the words of eternal life are just that powerful and transformative.

-The final example of water symbol is in Ezekiel 47:2 – 5.
+The final example of water symbol is in Ezekiel 47:2-5.
 Starting in verse three the man who is showing Ezekiel the measurements of the temple that will someday be built in Jerusalem, has Ezekiel wade across the river.
 The river is up to his ankles.
-He then re-measures the river and when Ezekiel wades across it is up to his knees.
+He then re-measures the temple and when Ezekiel wades across the river it is up to his knees.
 He crosses it again and it is up to his loins (hips).
 Finally, he tries to cross the river again, but this time it is so deep he cannot get across.

 In this case water represents the revelatory knowledge we receive from going to the temple.
 Our understanding is shallow when we first start attending the temple, but as we attend and serve in the temple our understanding deepens and eventually our knowledge becomes a formidable source to be reckoned with.
 This brings us to where this water or knowledge is coming from.